epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 # Title

 ## Abstract
+Lights, Camera, Analysis!
+Roll out the red carpet, because we're diving into the world of movies, where popcorn isn't the only thing popping – so are economic trends!
+Ever wondered if classic blockbusters like "Gone with the Wind" would give modern marvels a run for their money if we time-travel their earnings to today?
+Spoiler alert: when you toss inflation into the mix, some oldies might just top the charts.
+Zooming out, our world's economic rollercoaster seems to have a VIP seat for the movie industry.
+Does a country's wallet size, measured in GDP, dictate if its films will be box office hits or misses?
+Interestingly, this cinematic puzzle might have more twists than a thriller movie!
+Grab your 3D glasses, as we embark on this data-driven adventure, blending the art of cinema with the science of analysis!

 ## 🔎Research Questions
 1. **Inflation and Trends in the Movie Industry**: When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
 Is there a notable trend in the budget of movies over the years when considering inflation?